o0akin0o/WebProgrammingTeam15/Readme.md

 List the database tables that are part of your project.

 - Table 1 (Created By Sonali Mitua): Booking
-- Table 2 (Created By Quan Le): Customers, Products
+- Table 2,3 (Created By Quan Le): Customers, Products
-- Table 3 (Created By Dan Le): Order, Order_detail
+- Table 4,5 (Created By Dan Le): Order, Order_detail
+- Table 6 (Created By Phuong Le): Admin
 > Include the ER Diagram of the database.

 ![table](https://github.com/o0akin0o/WebProgrammingTeam15/assets/7956848/90eebd1b-2e85-4ee3-a660-1c3ababb2f83)